 Burak Çopur has a PhD in Political Science, is an expert on Turkey and migration researcher.
-He was born in Ankara/Turkey and came with his family to Germany at the age of three. Çopur graduated with a high school diploma, then studied at the University of Duisburg-Essen in Germany and University of New South Wales at the Institute of Languages in Sydney/Australia.
+He was born in Ankara/Turkey and came with his family to Germany at the age of three. Çopur graduated with a high school diploma, then studied at the University of Duisburg-Essen in Germany and University of New South Wales in Sydney/Australia.

 As a doctoral scholarship holder of the Heinrich Böll Foundation the political scientist submitted his doctoral thesis at the University of Duisburg-Essen under the title: “New German Turkey policy of the Schröder/Fischer government (1998-2005)”.
 In an apt description the German newspaper WAZ called the dissertation title a “scientific bridge between the old and new homeland.”

 Çopur is currently Professor at the IUBH Internationale Hochschule in Dortmund and lecturer at the Institute of Turkish Studies, University of Duisburg-Essen. Çopur‘s research interests include within the integration and migration research particularly the highly skilled immigration, internationalisation, intercultural education as well as diversity management.
 Moreover, his research interests include the International Relations, Middle East, German-Turkish relations, the EU membership of Turkey, the Turkish domestic and foreign policy and the Kurdish and minority issue in Turkey.